Przemyslaw11/Cones_tracking_model_YOLO_V5/README.md

     - Make use of Roboflow app (https://app.roboflow.com) and apply their data converter (Supervisely JSON ->  YOLOv5 PyTorch TXT)

 # ⚫STEP 3
   - Run 'train_command.txt' on your preprocessed dataset.
-In case you didn't have GPU I prepared you a ready result from the calculations in the 'exp' folder.
+In case you didn't have GPU I prepared you a ready result from the calculations in the 'model_results' folder.

  ## Dataset is available under the following link:
  - https://www.fsoco-dataset.com/download